Temple University: Temple University Rome

+In the Fall of 2024, Temple Rome moved to a new, central location, establishing its new campus at Piazza di Spagna—one of the most notable landmarks in the Eternal City and a UNESCO World Heritage Site.
+Facilities include classrooms, art studios and an art gallery, a science lab, a conference center, a library, and open-air terraces and a courtyard for events.
+Additionally, it will feature full disability access and a new 50-bed residence hall.

 Campus police

 The Temple University Police department is the largest university police force in the United States, with 130 campus police officers, including supervisors and detectives.
-All are Pennsylvania-certified law enforcement officers; each receives state-mandated police recruit training at an accredited state police academy.

-The campus has more than 600 security cameras and more than a thousand 1000-watt metal halide lamps mounted on campus roofs to mimic daylight.
-Temple has two mass notification systems for emergencies, TUalert and TUsiren.

 Sustainability

 The Office of Sustainability was established on July 1, 2008, as a central resource focusing on four key areas: operations, academics, research, and outreach and engagement.

-The Ambler campus’ "Ambler College", which is home to the Community and Regional Planning, Landscape Architecture, and Horticulture Departments, changed its name in 2009 to the School of Environmental Design.
+The Ambler campus' "Ambler College", which is home to the Community and Regional Planning, Landscape Architecture, and Horticulture Departments, changed its name in 2009 to the School of Environmental Design.
 The campus is also home to the Center for Sustainable Communities, a Sustainability-based research center.

 Since 2008, the university has enacted policies that include purchasing from green vendors and conserving water and energy across campus; offered 46 undergraduate courses, 22 graduate courses and 12 General Education courses focusing on the environment and sustainability; set in place programs to administer grants and offer incentives for any research related to the environment or sustainability; and offered programs to help create a green culture, both at Temple and beyond.

-Campus development
+21st century campus development

-In 2009, Temple announced Temple 20/20, a framework to guide development at its main campus.
-Among its goals, it will make Broad Street the center point of the university and include a new library for students and the community; a large new green space; a new science building and a high rise residence hall.

-The university in 2014 adopted a new campus plan, Visualize Temple, with signature projects including a new library and quad in the heart of campus.
+In 2014, Temple University unveiled "Visualize Temple," a campus development plan, with signature projects including a new library and quad in the heart of campus.
 A companion project, Verdant Temple, was announced in 2015 as a university strategy for updating and beautifying the school's open spaces, walkways and landscaping.